Tax deductible donations

 While most deductions are expenses directly related to earning your income, gifts and donations can also be considered tax deductions.

-What kind of gifts and donations are tax deductible?
+What kind of gifts and donations is tax deductible?

 If you receive something in exchange for the donation (eg. a raffle ticket or pen) then it doesn’t qualify as a tax deduction.
-This is because the Tax Office defines this as a transaction where you receive a good or service in return for the money donated.
-However receiving tokens like lapel badges and stickers that promote the organisation are acceptable and still qualify as a tax deduction.
+The Tax Office defines this as a transaction where you receive a good or service in return for the money donated.
+However receiving tokens, like lapel badges and stickers that promote the organisation, are acceptable and still qualify as a tax deduction.